 or you can manage it digitally.

-When you monitor digitally, your options for what you can do are governed by the recording software you’re using, it also adds an extra layer of complexity at the computer level (more for you to manage).
+When you monitor digitally, your options for what you can do are governed by the digital audio workstation (DAW) you’re using, it also adds an extra layer of complexity at the computer level.
 If you prefer tweaking physical dials, you might want to consider analog monitoring.
 Not to mention digital monitoring also gives your computer a slightly heavier workload.

 With analog monitoring, that is monitoring sound using your mixer/interface, your options are governed by your interface/mixer.
 Most affordable interfaces and mixers have separate monitor channels, but I’ve found that USB Mixers provide a lot more flexibility with their monitoring options.
 Doing it this way instead of digitally also gives your computer a little less work to do.